 Jesus also revealed to us this truth when He saw the multitude of sheep scattered without a shepherd.
 He was moved with compassion.
-On one occasion He looked down upon Jerusalem and wept over that city which was rejecting Him.
+On one occasion He looked down upon Jerusalem and wept over the city that was rejecting Him.
 Let us remember our Lord's example.
 He saw, then He had compassion; He looked, then He wept.